 Jamie

-Jamie is the only character sitting at the B-Tier currently.
-While this newcomer definitely has a lot of style and fulfills the “drunken fighter” archetype many players had been looking for, his core mechanic lets him down.
+While this newcomer definitely has a lot of style and fulfills the “drunken fighter” archetype many players have been looking for, Jamie’s core mechanic lets him down.

-The majority of Jamie’s strength comes from raising his drink level during a match and that is his downfall too.
+The majority of Jamie’s strength comes from raising his drink level during a match, yet that is his downfall too.
 If you can’t raise that, or your opponent keeps you from drinking, you will find yourself severely lacking in the power department.

 Dhalsim

 Dhalsim is an all-around solid choice.
 His classic moves are here and look better than ever.
 But, he isn’t quite giving the same kind of damage output and flexibility that some of the other characters on the roster are able to put out.
-As such he falls slightly behind the rest of the pack.
+As such he falls slightly behind the rest of the pack in the Street Fighter 6 tier list.

 Veteran Dhalsim players will still be ones to fear, but if you are looking for a character to pick up that you can get some wins with, Dhalsim isn’t your choice.